World Series Cricket: Second season: 1978–79

 The war swung dramatically in Packer's favour on 28 November 1978 when the first day-night match on a traditional cricket ground was played at the SCG between the WSC Australian and West Indian teams.
-A near-capacity crowd of 44,377 turned out to watch the limited overs contest, serving a warning to the ACB.
+A near-capacity crowd of 44,374 turned out to watch the limited overs contest, serving a warning to the ACB.
 A few days later, the official Australian team was humbled in the first Test against England at Brisbane, a precursor to a 5–1 thrashing for a side now captained by the unprepared Graham Yallop.
-Even Yallop felt himself unsuited to the position, and his team was unable to compete with an experienced, professional England side.
+Even Yallop felt himself unsuited to the position, and his team was unable to compete with an experienced, and a more professional England side.
 Although the Englishmen merely defeated the opposition presented, they further damaged the ACB's cause by playing slow, grinding cricket.
 Consequently, attendances were poor and the media clamoured for the Australian team to return to full strength.

 On the other hand, WSC, with its aggressive marketing, nighttime play, and a plethora of one-day matches, had increased both attendances and television ratings.
 The targeted audience of women and children flocked to WSC, and the playing standard remained high.

-The Supertest final at the SCG between Australian and the World teams, played under lights, drew almost 40,000 spectators over three days.
+The Supertest final at the SCG between Australia XI and Rest Of The World XI, played under lights, drew almost 40,000 spectators over three days.
 The sixth Australia-England Test at the same venue a week later was attended by just 22,000 people for four days of play.
 Later in the season, the ACB scheduled two Tests against Pakistan, which brought the number of Tests played by Australia to eight.
 This overkill further damaged the ACB's finances.
 The Pakistanis played their WSC men in what turned out to be an ill-tempered series.

 WSC then headed to the Caribbean for a tense, hard-fought series that players from both Australia and West Indies declared the best they ever played in.
 A riot marred the Guyana Supertest, but the five Supertests and 12 one-day matches went some way toward reducing the debts of the West Indies board.
 The last cricket action of WSC occurred on 10 April 1979, the final day of a drawn Supertest at Antigua.
 The West Indies and Australia finished the series 1–1.